-This bill amends various sections of the Iowa Code related to the administration of elections, primarily focusing on the investigation of election misconduct, the responsibilities of election officials, and the use of electronic voting systems.
+This bill amends various sections of the Iowa Code related to the administration of elections, primarily focusing on the investigation of election misconduct and the responsibilities of election officials.
 It transfers the responsibility for investigating allegations of election misconduct from the attorney general to the county sheriff or other law enforcement agencies with jurisdiction.
 Upon completing an investigation, these agencies must report their findings to both the attorney general and the state commissioner of elections, while ensuring that any information related to the investigation remains confidential.
-Additionally, the bill clarifies that candidates for federal office are not required to affirm their disqualification status due to felony convictions, and it mandates the creation of separate affidavits for these candidates.
+Additionally, the bill specifies that candidates for federal office are not required to affirm their disqualification status due to felony convictions, and mandates the state commissioner to create separate forms for these candidates.

 Statutes affected: